Seven hundred fifty (750) students are are enrolled at Antonian College Preparatory High School from 83 parishes and 66 middle schools.

 As a general rule, students scoring above the 90th percentile are encouraged to take honors level classes which better challenge their intellectual abilities.

 The advanced placement (AP) program at Antonian offers a college/university level curriculum for high school students.
 AP courses assess students by college/university level standards.
 It is expected that students who sign up for AP courses will be highly motivated and will make the AP course and exam a priority.
 Advanced placement is offered in:

 Success in advanced placement courses allows students to earn college credits while attending Antonian College Preparatory High School.
-Students are also enrolled in Dual Credit Courses with Palo Alto College.
+Students are also enrolled in Dual Credit Courses with St. Mary's University and University of Texas, Austin.
 Students have the opportunity to receive dual credit if they qualify for Honors Pre Calculus, AP Calculus, and Latin III.